jhs/good-apache-log/README.md

 ## Configuration

-Usually, you can set the reporter `config` value to the path to your log file.
-Hapi will now automatically append logs to that file, and if you send a `HUP` signal to your server, it will re-open that file.
+Usually, you can set the reporter `config` value to the path to your log file, or to an existing stream (eg: console.stdout).
+Hapi will now automatically append logs to that file/stream, and for a file if you send a `HUP` signal to your server, it will re-open that file.

 However, for more detailed control, `config` can be an object with these keys:

-* **file** - The path to the log file
+* **file** - The path to the log file, or an existing stream
 * **format** - The log format to use, default is `"combined"`; see [Log Formats](#log-formats) below
 * **separator** - The separator between log lines, default is `"\n"`
 * **hup** - Boolean; if `true`, Good-Apache-Log will listen to `SIGHUP` and re-open its log file; default is `true`